Go directly to product information

 Offer Not available - see explanation

-The name siltimur is derived from the Nepalese name sila ṭimura.
+The name Siltimur is derived from the Nepalese name sila ṭimura.
 The Gurung minority in Nepal calls the plant kudu.

-Smell and make
+Scent and make

 • 1,8-cineole, eucalyptol *, the refreshing taste of myrtle (and eucalyptus oil)